Use medical factoring from Business Factors to prevent cash flow problems

 - An advance of up to 96% of the face amount of your unpaid invoices

-- Fast and easy medical accounts receivable factoring set-up process
+- Fast and secure medical accounts receivable factoring set-up process

 - Low, money-saving fees